Healthcare Waste Removal Services

 Request a Quote

 Medical waste includes a variety of materials such as biohazardous waste (like bloody gauze and used sharps) and pharmaceutical waste.
-From sharps to DEA controlled substances, Maine Labpack is able to manage all types of medical waste removal.
+From sharps to DEA-controlled substances, Maine Labpack can handle all types of medical waste removal.
 These types of waste include radioactive, chemical, pathological, infectious, and other types of generally non-hazardous waste for secure destruction.

 Biohazardous waste, medical waste, or other potentially infectious materials includes much of the waste produced by healthcare facilities, research laboratories, or veterinarian offices.
 Examples of this type of waste include contaminated sharps, bodily fluids, or materials contaminated with infectious substances.